oyyblin/galaxy-docs/doc-overview/1-into-the-galxe/build-with-credentials.md

 Developers can also utilize the **Credential Oracle Engine** and **Credential API** for more customized use cases such as credit scoring and sybil attack prevention algorithms.

-Check out a range of [different case studies here](https://docs.galxe.com/Into-The-Galaxy/3Gg3KWsGxJjFkbpjBxc6C7) and apply to use Galaxy Credentials during our Closed Beta [here](https://gal.xyz/application)!
+Check out a range of [different case studies here](https://docs.galxe.com/Into-The-Galxe/3Gg3KWsGxJjFkbpjBxc6C7) and apply to use Galxe Credentials during our Closed Beta [here](https://gal.xyz/application)!